Sasha Stone (photographer)

 Stone's photomontage for the cover of Walter Benjamin's Einbahnstraße.
 Stone has signed his work in red, above the second-smallest one-way street sign.

-Sasha Stone, born Aleksander Serge Steinsapir (December 16, 1895 – August 6, 1940) was a Russian artist.
+Sasha Stone (December 16, 1895 – August 6, 1940), born Aleksander Serge Steinsapir, was a Russian-born artist.
 A stateless photographer, he and his first wife, Cami Stone (born Wilhelmine Schammelhout 1892-1975), were successful photographers during the 1920s and 1930s.
 One of his best-known works is the photomontage he designed for the cover of Walter Benjamin's Einbahnstraße (One-Way Street) published in 1928.

 Biography

 Sasha was born as Aleksander Steinsapir to Jewish parents, Natan Steinsapir and Bella Meerson, in Saint Petersburg, Russia.
 He studied electrical engineering at Warsaw Technical Institute in Poland from 1911 to 1913.
 In 1913, he immigrated to New York and spent a few years working briefly at the Edison Company in New Jersey.
 In 1917, Sasha enlisted in the United States Army, served in WWI and was honorably discharged on June 14, 1919.
 While in the United States Army he was granted a stay at the American Expeditionary Forces (AEF) Art Training Centre in Paris after the war.

 After his military discharge, Sasha lived in the Rue de Plantes, Paris, and worked as a sculptor.
 In 1918, Sasha and Cami moved to Berlin together and later married in 1922.
 When he moved to Berlin, he kept his studio in Rue de Plantes for his cousin Harry Ossip Meerson to use; however, Meerson failed to pay rent and was evicted.
-In Berlin, Sasha was associated with the sculptor Aleksandr Archipenko, and was a contributor to the magazine G-Material für elementare Gestaltung.
+In Berlin, Sasha was associated with the sculptor Aleksandr Archipenko, and was a contributor to the magazine G – Material zur elementaren Gestaltung.
 His work was published in Die Form, Das Kunstblatt, UHU, Berliner Illustrirte Zeitung, Der Querschnitt, Gebrauchsgraphik, and Die Dame as well.

-In 1924, Sasha and Cami opened their own studio in Berlin, named Atelier Stone, meaning “Studio Stone”.
+In 1924, Sasha and Cami opened their own studio in Berlin, named Atelier Stone, meaning "Studio Stone".